CCurl/S4/README.md

 # WiFi support

 Some boards, for example the ESP8266, support WiFi.
-For those boards, the __HASWIFI__ directive can be #defined to enable the boards WiFi.
+For those boards, the __WIFI__ directive can be #defined to enable the boards WiFi.
 Note that those boards usually also have watchdogs that need to be enabled via the __WATCHDOG__ #define.

 # LittleFS support